Dallin H. Oaks: Career

 In 1961, Oaks left Kirkland & Ellis and became a professor at the University of Chicago Law School.
 During part of his time on the faculty of the Law School, Oaks served as interim dean.
-During this time, Rex E. Lee was among the students he sought to get placed in Supreme Court clerkships.
+During this time, Rex E. Lee was among the students for whom he sought to obtain Supreme Court clerkships.
 As a faculty member, Oaks taught primarily in the fields of trust and estate law, as well as gift taxation law.
 He worked with George Bogert on a new edition of a casebook on trusts.
 In 1963, Oaks edited a book entitled The Wall Between Church and State covering discussions on views on the relationship of the government and religion in the law and the aptness of that metaphor.
-He also wrote an article on the school prayer cases aimed at a lay audience that was published in the LDS Church's Improvement Era in December 1963.
+He wrote an article on the school prayer cases aimed at a lay audience that was published in the LDS Church's Improvement Era in December 1963.
 He also wrote on issues of evidence exclusion and the Fourth Amendment.
-He was opposed to the exclusionary rule and favored prosection in "victim-less crimes".
+He was opposed to the exclusionary rule and favored prosecution in "victim-less crimes".
 In the summer of 1964, he served as assistant state's attorney for Cook County, Illinois.
 In the fall of 1964, Oaks was appointed a full professor at the University of Chicago law school.
 While at the University of Chicago, Oaks was the faculty advisor to the legal aid clinic at that institution.
 He also worked to find ways to address the root issues facing the poor.
-He felt the federal anti-poverty programs of the time focused too much on symptoms and not enough on causes.
+He felt that federal anti-poverty programs of the time focused too much on symptoms and not enough on causes.
 Oaks served as a visiting professor at the University of Michigan Law School during the summer of 1968.
 In 1968, he became a founding member of the editorial board of Dialogue: A Journal of Mormon Thought; he resigned from the journal in early 1970.

 In 1969, Oaks served as chairman of the University of Chicago disciplinary committee.
 In conducting hearings against the 160 students who had been involved in a sit-in at the administration building, Oaks was physically attacked twice.
 Over 100 students were eventually either suspended or expelled.
 During the first half of 1970, Oaks took a leave of absence from the University of Chicago while serving as legal counsel to the Bill of Rights Committee of the Illinois Constitutional Convention, which caused him to work closely with the committee chair, Elmer Gertz.
 From 1970 to 1971, Oaks served as the executive director of the American Bar Foundation.
 Oaks left the University of Chicago Law School when he was appointed the president of BYU in 1971.
-In 1975, Oaks was one of eleven considered to be nominated for the vacancy in the United States Supreme Court.
+In 1975, Oaks was one of eleven candidates considered to be nominated for the vacancy in the United States Supreme Court.